blackscout111/vcryptor/README.txt

 The instructions are quite stright forward.

 Beware: This program will edit the binary data of a file.
-If the passwords for encryption and decryption and the correct sequence is forgotton, the files will be garbage.
+If the passwords for encryption and decryption and/or the correct sequence is forgotton, the files will be garbage.
 Back up your files.

 Note: you can also decrypt unencrypted files to effectively encrypt them.